aws/eks-anywhere/docs/content/en/docs/getting-started/production-environment/_index.md

 * Deploys a management cluster on your vSphere environment
 * Deploys one or more workload clusters from the management cluster
-* Keeps the management cluster in place so you can use it to later upgrade and delete workload clusters
+* Keeps the management cluster in place so you can use it later to modify, upgrade, and delete workload clusters

 {{% alert title="Important" color="warning" %}}